athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

 - [deps.edn] - an edn file
 - [tools.deps.alpha] -  a clojure program

-Once I understood the above, it became easier to follow along with Clojurians slack conversations and research the tool in general.
+Once I understood the above, it became easier to follow along with conversations on forums like Clojurians and understanding the tool was more straightforward.
 The reason for this is because when the community discusses the `clj` tool it can seem that `clj`, `deps.edn` and `tools.deps.alpha` are used interchangeably.
 In truth, they are all separate things that are wrapped by the `clj` tool.

 The next few sections will discuss each of the above tools in more detail and how they all come together.